compromyse/z2_plus_ubports/README.md

 You can download the ready-made artifacts from gitlab: take the [latest archive](https://gitlab.com/ubports/community-ports/android9/xiaomi-mi-mix-3/xiaomi-perseus/-/jobs/artifacts/master/download?job=flashable), unpack the `artifacts.zip` file (make sure that all files are created inside a directory called `out/`, then follow the instructions in the [Install](#install) section.

-## Pre-requisition:
+## Pre-requisites

 As this is based on Android 9, it is required to install stock vendor.img from Android 9.
-You can download from [here](https://github.com/ubports-perseus/ubuntu-touch-perseus/releases/download/v1.0-beta/vendor.zip) or from [Xiaomi Firmware Updater](https://xiaomifirmwareupdater.com/).
+You can download V9.9.3 from [here](https://github.com/ubports-perseus/ubuntu-touch-perseus/releases/download/v1.0-beta/vendor.zip) or from [Xiaomi Firmware Updater](https://xiaomifirmwareupdater.com/).
 DTBO based on LineageOS 16.0 is required to boot the ubuntu touch, get it from [here](https://github.com/ubports-perseus/ubuntu-touch-perseus/releases/download/v1.0-beta/dtbo.img)

 Copy these images to directory `out/` above together with the artifacts.